jie-jay/gradle-fat-jar/README.md

 # gradle-fat-jar

-This repository is a boilerplate for easily creating uber jars, as well as sample code for teaching COMP90015 tutorial.
+This repository is a boilerplate for easily creating uber jars, as well as sample code for teaching COMP90015 tutorials.
 # Week 1
 ## What is a fat jar(Uber jar)?
 Essentially, it's an archive(compressed) file packed with all dependencies required to run a java application, therefore end-users don't have to download them manually.